2021-2023 Strategic Plan

-Together the Directors and CEO developed the SouthEast 2017-2020 Strategic Plan to guide the co-operative’s actions over the next three years as it strives to achieve its mission.
+Together the Directors and CEO developed the SouthEast 2021-2023 Strategic Plan to guide the cooperative’s actions over the next three years as it strives to achieve its mission.

 Affordable Housing and Strategic Growth.
 With affordable housing being mentioned almost daily in the media, it seems that politicians at all levels of government have finally acknowledged there is a problem – and the problem is the demand for affordable housing far outweighs supply.
 This acknowledgement should provide opportunities for organisations such as SouthEast to collaborate with government (and others) to play its part in increasing Victoria’s affordable housing stock.
 Exciting times lay ahead – however, along with this excitement comes uncertainty for SouthEast.
 Will the Victorian government be able to deliver on its proposals for increased funding?
 Will co-ops such as ours be able to access this funding?
 What role will local governments play?
 How and when will initiatives flow from the Federal government, and how will we capitalise on these?
 In this environment of change and uncertainty it is obvious that developing strategies and making plans is challenging.